JulianMendoza/Sorting-Visualizer-Tutorial/README.md

-This Project forked from https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial for educational purposes only.
+This Project was forked from https://github.com/clementmihailescu/Sorting-Visualizer-Tutorial for educational purposes.

 * Learn the React library
 * GUI using sorting algorithms

 ### Launching the app
-*Go the the current directory
+* Go the the current directory

-*Open cmd prompt type in cd then click and drag the folder into cmd prompt

 * Type `npm install` to install the react library